Champions League Prediction Markets 2026 · How to Trade UCL on Kalshi

 Watch the quarterfinal draw closely

 The quarterfinal draw is one of the highest-value moments in the entire UCL trading calendar.
-Bracket advantages and disadvantages created by the draw take time to be fully priced into tournament winner markets.
+Bracket advantages created by the draw take time to be fully priced into tournament winner markets.
 In the 30 to 60 minutes after the draw is announced, markets adjust but rarely fully correct.
-A club that draws what you assess as a favorable path to Budapest will be underpriced in that window relative to where they should trade after the crowd has fully processed the bracket.
+A club that draws a favorable path to Budapest will be underpriced in that window.
 Act quickly after draws are announced.

 04